Mashael999/Cardiovascular-Disease-Classification-Project/Proposal/Readme.md

-## Questions
-1. Does the age has impact on Cardiovascular disease?

-2. What is the sex most affected Cardiovascular disease?

-3. Is the smoking a factor in infection with Cardiovascular disease?

-4. Is the weight a factor in infection with Cardiovascular disease?

 ## Algorithms
 - KNN
 - Logistic Regression
 - Decision Tree Classification
 - Random Forest Classification
-- SVM
 - Naive Bayes

 ## Tools